Marcoshzd/Interactive_dashboard_example_with_bash/README.md

 # Interactive_dashboard_example_with_bash

-Here is an example of a repository of advertising performance by country using dash and matplot.
+This repository provides an example of an interactive dashboard for analyzing advertising performance by country using Dash and Matplotlib.

-The dashboard is also connected to an aws S3 and web domain so it will be posible to visualize the data using multiple devices.
+The dashboard is integrated with AWS S3 for data storage and is hosted on a web domain, allowing seamless data visualization across multiple devices.